Customizing the SDK

 - Storage to manage stored data

-- PostgreSQL Connection Pool as an alternative storage backend
+- PostgreSQL Backend as an alternative storage backend

 - Bitcoin Chain Service to provide network data